 Universidad Tecnológica del Uruguay received the GSGS Partner Award

-At the event linked with the launch of the Postgraduate program in Sanitation and Sanitary Engineering at Universidad Tecnológica del Uruguay (UTEC), Rector Rodolfo Silveira received the GSGS Partner Award in recognition of UTEC’s outstanding contribution to the Global Sanitation Graduate School and for developing and implementing education and research in the field of sanitation in Uruguay and in the region.
+At the event linked with the launch of the Postgraduate Program in Sanitation and Sanitary Engineering at Universidad Tecnológica del Uruguay (UTEC), Rector Rodolfo Silveira received the GSGS Partner Award in recognition of UTEC’s outstanding contribution to the Global Sanitation Graduate School and for developing and implementing education and research in the field of sanitation in Uruguay and in the region.

-Delegates from 20 countries and 30 universities met in Montevideo at the Global Sanitation Graduate School Latin America Summit 2022 to discuss the dissemination of the Delft-based sanitation curricula in South and Central America and Caribbean.
-The event was linked with the premier launch of the Postgraduate program in Sanitation and Sanitary Engineering at Universidad Tecnológica del Uruguay (UTEC).
-A great networking opportunity created new ideas, synergies, and possibilities for the further expansion of the Global Sanitation Graduate School to this region and discussions held in English, Spanish and Portuguese were both fruitful and entertaining.
-Delegates from Mexico, Guatemala, Honduras, Costa Rica, Dominican Republic, Trinidad and Tobago, San Salvador, Panama, Colombia, Ecuador, Brazil, Paraguay, Chile, Argentina, Peru, Cuba, Venezuela, Bolivia and Uruguay were welcomed by the video address of Dr. Roshan Shrestha, Deputy Director, Water, Sanitation and Hygiene Program of the Bill & Melinda Gates Foundation.
+Delegates from 20 countries and 30 universities met in Montevideo at the Global Sanitation Graduate School Latin America Summit 2022 to discuss the dissemination of the Delft-based sanitation curricula in South and Central America and the Caribbean.
+The event was linked with the premier launch of the Postgraduate Program in Sanitation and Sanitary Engineering at Universidad Tecnológica del Uruguay (UTEC).
+A great networking opportunity created new ideas, synergies, and possibilities for the further expansion of the Global Sanitation Graduate School to this region and discussions held in English, Spanish, and Portuguese were both fruitful and entertaining.
+Delegates from Mexico, Guatemala, Honduras, Costa Rica, Dominican Republic, Trinidad and Tobago, San Salvador, Panama, Colombia, Ecuador, Brazil, Paraguay, Chile, Argentina, Peru, Cuba, Venezuela, Bolivia, and Uruguay were welcomed by the video address of Dr. Roshan Shrestha, Deputy Director, Water, Sanitation and Hygiene Program of the Bill & Melinda Gates Foundation.

 GSGS opens a new chapter in Latin America at UTEC Uruguay

 10 March 2022.
 Universidad Tecnológica del Uruguay (UTEC) and IHE Delft Institute for Water Education joined forces in designing a new MSc Program in Sanitation and Sanitary Engineering which addresses the citywide inclusive sanitation challenges of Uruguay and of the region.
-The new program has been launched at ceremony in Montevideo and is a joint effort of a large team headed by the UTEC Board members Rodolfo Silveira, Graciela Do Mato and Andrés D. Gil, and Ernesto Pecoits, and IHE Delft staff Hector Garcia and Damir Brdjanovic.
+The new program has been launched at a ceremony in Montevideo and is a joint effort of a large team headed by the UTEC Board members Rodolfo Silveira, Graciela Do Mato and Andrés D. Gil, and Ernesto Pecoits, and IHE Delft staff Hector Garcia and Damir Brdjanovic.
 It is the premier launch of the new sanitation curriculum in the framework of GSGS in Latin America.
 The program contains 10 courses and a research phase of different duration leading to a professional or research master degree.
-The launch was attended by Honorable Adrián Peña, Minister of Environment of Uruguay and many high-level individuals from water sector, IHE Delft alumni in Uruguay and guests from more than 20 South and Central American countries and Caribbean.
-The premier edition of the program will be intensively supported by sanitation staff of IHE Delft and the first lectures are planned for May 2022.
+The launch was attended by Honorable Adrián Peña, Minister of Environment of Uruguay and many high-level individuals from the water sector, IHE Delft alumni in Uruguay, and guests from more than 20 South and Central American countries and the Caribbean.
+The premier edition of the program will be intensively supported by the sanitation staff of IHE Delft and the first lectures are planned for May 2022.

 LAUNCH OF GSGS KEYNOTE SERIES ON CWIS